garybgenett/gary-os/README.md

          * For details, see `"There is NOT at least"` in `/usr/portage/eclass/check-reqs.eclass`
   3. Make desired edits to `/etc/portage` configuration.
-     * In particular, to install X.Org the "X" USE flag should be enabled (remove `-X` from the end of the `USE` list) and the `VIDEO_CARDS` variable should be created and configured.
+     * In particular, to complete configuration of the X.Org GUI the "X" USE flag should be enabled (remove `-X` from the end of the `USE` list) and the `INPUT_DEVICES` and `VIDEO_CARDS` variables should be properly configured.
      * Starting with `-udev`, there is a list of negated `-*` options at the end of the `USE` list which are necessary to build GaryOS via Metro.
 All of these can/should be removed to get the full